lprevedello/RSNA-Spotlight-2023/README.md

 Next, click on (1) Advanced to expand additional options, (2) Under the Hood to show real-time model training performance and (3) Train Model to start training your model.
 ![example image](./images/image4.jpg)

 Accuracy is high as shown in the graph above.
-However, is the model really well?
-Let interpret results by clicking on the "Accuracy per class" and "Confusion matrix" buttons.
+However, is the model really performing well?
+Let's interpret the results by clicking on the "Accuracy per class" and "Confusion matrix" buttons.
 ![example image](./images/image5.jpg)